KyleMoran138/rssPodcastDownloader/README.md

 # rssPodcastDownloader
-I wrote this just to download all of the MBMBAM episodes.
-I'll probably adapt it in the future to look directly at rss feeds.
-But for now you have to add a json file with all of the desired episodes
 This hasn't been tested all too much but it works for me.

 This is meant to be run as a command, but feel free to update the code.